lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 apply to other frameworks.

-This skill issue, coupled with the overhead of state, user, and data transformations, and the still unaddressed problem that dozens of JS libraries that my UI uses get declared vulnerable every night, often actively enabling security vulnerabilities in your own application, is what makes front-end development so unattractive to me right now.
+This skill issue, coupled with the overhead of state, user, and data transformations, and the still unaddressed problem that dozens of
+{{< abbr "JS" "JavaScript" >}} libraries that my
+{{< abbr "UI" "User Interface" >}} uses get declared vulnerable every night, often actively enabling security vulnerabilities in your own application, is what makes front-end development so unattractive to me right now.

 ## We need simple & boring again, we need the Golang way